Women in China: Property ownership

 The Kuomintang, which assumed power over China in 1911, publicly advocated for gender equality, though not very many changes in property rights went into effect until the enactment of the Republican Civil Code in 1930, which changed the definitions of property and family inheritance.
 The code specified that family property legally belonged to the father, with no connection to the ancestral clan.
 Inheritance of this property was based on direct lineage, regardless of gender, so that sons and daughters would receive an equal share of family property upon the death of their parents.
 Furthermore, a man's will or appointment of a different heir could not fully bypass the legally mandated inheritance structures, preventing families from holding onto gender-discriminatory customs.
 Despite the law's equitable wording on the property, some scholars, such as Deborah Davis and Kathryn Bernhardt, point out that the legal definitions regarding property may not have entirely changed the practices of the general public.

 The People's Republic of China (PRC), which assumed control in 1949, also promised gender equality.
 The PRC's approach was different from the Kuomintang.
+The New Marriage Law of 1950 provided established the right of women to own property in their own name, regardless of whether they were single, married, widowed, or divorced.
 With regards to land, all land was owned by the state and allocated for people to use, so technically no individual, male or female, owned land.
 In 1978, the Chinese government set up a household farming system that split agricultural land into small plots for villages to allocate to citizens.

 The land was distributed to households with legal responsibility in the family head or the eldest male.
 A woman's access to land was then contingent on her being part of a household.
 Land leases were technically supposed to transfer with marriage to a woman's marital family, meaning women could potentially lose land upon marriage.
 In some rural areas, women can lose property rights if they marry outside of the village.

 For property other than land, new Chinese laws allow for the distinction between personal and communal property.
 Married couples can simultaneously own some things individually while sharing others with their spouse and family.
 With regard to divorce, Chinese law generally demands a 50/50 split of property.
 The Marriage Law of 1980 defined different types of divorce that would split the conjugal property differently, such as instances of adultery or domestic violence.